pmb-7684/Final_Project/CMPD_shiny/info.md

 The con for using classification trees is there lack of predictive accuracy.
 By combining this method if other algorithms the accuracy can be improved.
 However,  in general the predictive accuracy is limited.
 The other con is classification trees can have high variance.

+**Random Forest**

-*Random Forest* is a variation of bagging that is used for classification of regression trees.
+Random Forest is a variation of bagging that is used for classification of regression trees.
 This bagging technique helps to improve the algorithm's performance.  this method is made up of a collection of trees, and each tree in the group is comprised of a data sample drawn from a training set with replacement.
 For regression task, the individual trees are averaged and for classification task by the largest number of votes.

 The pro for using Random forest are reduced risk of overfitting, flexibility (it can handle both regression and classification), and easy to determine importance attributes (or features)